Attorneys for Trump lawyer Cohen to end representation: source

 Cohen will hire other counsel once the review is complete, the person familiar with the matter told Reuters on condition of anonymity.
 Cohen wants to hire a lawyer who has a relationship with the U.S. prosecutor’s office in Manhattan, the source added.

 Cohen did not respond to calls and texts seeking comment.

-ABC News and the Wall Street Journal first reported the expected legal change.
+Ryan and Harrison did not respond to questions about the expected legal change, which was first reported by ABC News.

 The criminal probe into Cohen’s business dealings stems in part from a referral by Special Counsel Robert Mueller, who is investigating whether Trump’s 2016 campaign colluded with Russia to influence the U.S. presidential election.

 Trump has repeatedly said there was no collusion, and Russia has denied interference.
-Cohen has not been criminally charged.
+Cohen has not been criminally charged, but a source familiar with the investigation told Reuters in April that federal prosecutors in New York are investigating him for possible bank and tax fraud, and for possible campaign law violations connected with a payment to a porn actress and matters concerning foreign support of Trump’s 2016 campaign.

 Roughly 3.7 million files were seized in the Cohen raid and are being reviewed to determine which ones may be subject to attorney-client privilege.
-Judge Kimba Wood set a June 15 deadline for Cohen’s and Trump’s lawyers to finish their review and has appointed a special master to vet their claims of privilege.
+Judge Kimba Wood set a June 15 deadline for Cohen’s and Trump’s lawyers to finish their review and has appointed a special master to vet claims of privilege.

+It was not clear what the planned change in attorneys might mean for Cohen’s legal strategy.

 The probe has taken a toll on Cohen, who has expressed worries about the financial burden of mounting a legal defense against federal prosecutors with extensive resources, according to a friend who spoke with Cohen in the past few days.